Photonic-Architecture-Laboratories/si-photonics-toolkit/README.md

 **siphotonics** is a package to provide fundamental features of a SOI platform with high accuracy and small running time.

+* There are sample codes for the package in a folder which is named as **Example Notebooks** in github repository and Google Drive folder.

 # Guide for Local Installation

 Google Colab Users (for Laboratory)